tim-barc/blog.github.io/_posts/2025-08-07-Streamlining-Memory-Forensics-with-MemProcFS.md

 <img width="259" height="311" alt="Image" src="https://github.com/user-attachments/assets/fb38e565-7c15-49d6-8972-b956a7a37fab" />

 &nbsp;&nbsp;&nbsp;&nbsp; Memmap which shows the virtual address tables (VADs) and page table.
-This enables you to detect things like process injection, especially if you see READWRITE EXECUTE permissions on a page that has an MZ file &nbsp;&nbsp;&nbsp;&nbsp; header (PE file), and much more.
-It is important to note that the pid folder contains the same information, the only difference being that each folder is named after the PID of the process, rather than the image &nbsp;&nbsp;&nbsp;&nbsp; name followed by the PID.
+This enables you to detect things like process injection, especially if &nbsp;&nbsp;&nbsp;&nbsp; you see READWRITE EXECUTE permissions on a page that has an MZ file header (PE file), and much more.
+It is important to note that the pid folder &nbsp;&nbsp;&nbsp;&nbsp;  contains the same information, the only difference being that each folder is named after the PID of the process, rather than the image name &nbsp;&nbsp;&nbsp;&nbsp;  followed by the PID.
 The name and PID folders are useful when drilling down into a specific process.

 <br>